 The vintage vehicles have been donated by The Patrick Foundation, a charitable trust and owner of the Patrick Collection – an exquisite collection of highly sought-after classic and modern vehicles.

 A strong connection

-The automobilia donation includes a Daimler SP250, a Daimler Majestic Major, a 1939 Alvis Speed 25, a Morris Minor Van and a 1933 Austin 10 Patrick Special.
+The automobilia donation includes classic vehicles such as; a Daimler SP250, a Daimler Majestic Major, a 1939 Alvis Speed 25, a Morris Minor Van and a 1933 Austin 10 Patrick Special.

 Speaking to the Express & Star, Mr Alexander Patrick CBE, said: “Many years ago I was a trustee of the development trust here and we had been looking at ways that we could associate with the museum.
 Then the opportunity came for us to get involved with the new 1940s-1960s development.
 The cars are all family cars and my father used to drive the Daimler SP250 and the little Austin we put the body on back in the 1930s, so they’re special.”